 The activities will most probably lead to an increase in membership numbers in ESFTUG and thereby contribute to a stronger trade union and a stronger civil society organization.
 The increased membership was a result of the training program for teachers in social studies and natural science held with AFT in 2012-15.

-on p.
+Experiences from 2017-18 project cooperation and how is has been fed into this application

+The experience and the evaluation process have been described in section 2 on p.
 9.

 How does the applied project for 2019-21 differ from the 2017-18 project?